ErpNetDocs/tech/modules/logistics/inventory/inventory-control/settings.md

 * **Scrap**
 * **Reconcile**

-It's crucial to link the right template to its respective action **before** beginning to do anything within Inventory Control.
+It's crucial to link the right type to its respective action **before** beginning to do anything within Inventory Control.

 ![Settings](pictures/inv_con_set.png)